Timothy Williams (composer): Film

-Recent films include Pearl, The Swearing Jar,Finding You, Brightburn, which was listed among of the best scores of 2019 in Film Music Magazine, Piney - The Lonesome Pine, starring Simon Pegg and Jonathan Pryce, released on Disney Jr., and We Summon The Darkness directed by Marc Meyers, which won best score at Screamfest LA.
+Recent films include Mary (2024 film), Your Monster, Pearl, The Swearing Jar, Finding You, Brightburn, which was listed among of the best scores of 2019 in Film Music Magazine, Piney - The Lonesome Pine, starring Simon Pegg and Jonathan Pryce, released on Disney Jr., and We Summon The Darkness directed by Marc Meyers, which won best score at Screamfest LA.

 He scored additional music on many major films including Get Out, Hobbs & Shaw, Guardians of the Galaxy, Deadpool 2, Guardians of the Galaxy Vol. 2, Conan the Barbarian, 300, Watchmen, Super, Sucker Punch, Doomsday, Shark Night 3D.

-Upcoming films include Gringa and Southern Gospel.
+Upcoming films include Lionsgate's The Bagman, Intermedium, Founders Day, and Your Monster.